 Along the way, Andrew has worked with a number of international partners and organisations, including Ashoka, NAHT, Whole Education, DfE, SSAT, Microsoft, and more recently, Apple, where he spent a week at their HQ in California, gaining a rare insight into the intimate workings of one of the world's most innovative and secretive companies.

-Andrew is a tutor, facilitator and assessor across all the National Professional Qualifications, including the NPQH and NPQEL.
+Andrew is a tutor, professional coach and assessor across all the National Professional Qualifications, both specialist and leadership.
 More recently, Andrew co-founded Headrest, a free telephone wellbeing support service for headteachers.

 Andrew also served as a National Leader of Education and Ofsted inspector, taking part in over 60 inspections.
 As CEO, he was awarded Fellowship of the Royal Society for Arts (FRSA) as well as Membership of the Institute of Directors (MIoD).
 Andrew was also a Registered Lecturer at the University of Birmingham and is a founding member of the Chartered College of Teaching (MCCT).
 For several years, Andrew chaired a regional Arts Council strategic advisory body, part of the University of Wolverhampton, responsible for the arts offer across the West Midlands..